 April 9, 2013 - Nakhuda v.
 Story Book Farms

 Dates for the trial seeking the recovery of Darwin, the IKEA monkey have been finalized.
 The trial will proceed at the Ontario Superior Court of Justice in Oshawa on May 30, 31, and June 10 and 11, 2013.
-The Charney Group represents the plaintiff, Yasmin Nakhuda.
+Charney Lawyers represents the plaintiff, Yasmin Nakhuda.

 March 14, 2013 - Montfort Hospital Class Action

-Today, the Charney Group and Sutts, Strosberg LLP commenced a class action lawsuit against Montfort Hospital on behalf of all persons whose information was transferred onto an unsecure USB key and lost.
+Today, Charney Lawyers and Sutts, Strosberg LLP commenced a class action lawsuit against Montfort Hospital on behalf of all persons whose information was transferred onto an unsecured USB key and lost.

 March 7, 2013 - Montfort Hospital Class Action